-Please join us for a cup pf tea and a chat at our information session on fostering and adoption.
+Please join us for a cup of tea and a chat at our information session on fostering.
 There will be the opportunity to hear foster carers talk about their experiences.
 Friendly social workers will also be available for you to have a chat about your individual circumstances should you wish.
 Refreshments will be provided.
 There is no need to book in advance.

 When you become a foster carer for Tower Hamlets, it’s not just a loving and stable home you will be offering a child, there’s also the opportunity to make great friends and be part of a supportive and friendly fostering community.

 “There is a real community spirit.
 There are lots of support groups and events you can go to.
 We really like helping people and making a difference to children’s lives.
 We have made lots of friends from all different ethnic backgrounds who we meet up with and chat on the phone with.
 It’s really interesting to hear about different traditions and cultures.
 We would encourage families to think about fostering and the Tower Hamlets fostering team can put you in touch with foster carers so you can have a chat with them about what it’s really like to foster.“

 “I have made some really great friends through fostering with Tower Hamlets.
 We regularly meet up for coffee mornings in each other’s houses and arrange trips to the park with our foster children.
 We’ve even been on holiday together to holiday parks in the UK.
 This year we are planning a trip to France together.“I really enjoy fostering and especially appreciate the support I get from my fostering friends.”